WH1 domain

+WH1 domains, also known as EVH1 domains, are evolutionary conserved protein domains found on WASP (VASP) proteins, which are often involved in actin polymerization.

 Function

-WH1 domains are found on WASP proteins, which are often involved in actin polymerization.
-Hence, WH1 is important for all cellular processes involving actin, this includes cell motility, cell trafficking, cell division and cytokinesis, cell signalling, and the establishment and maintenance of cell junctions and cell shape.
+WH1 domains are important for all cellular processes involving actin, this includes cell motility, cell trafficking, cell division and cytokinesis, cell signalling, and the establishment and maintenance of cell junctions and cell shape.

 Structure

 Tertiary structure of the WH1 domain of the Mena protein revealed structure similarities with the pleckstrin (PH) domain.
 The overall fold consists of a compact parallel beta-sandwich, closed along one edge by a long alpha helix.
 A highly conserved cluster of three surface-exposed aromatic side-chains forms the recognition site for the molecule's target ligands.

 Interactions

 The WASP protein family control actin polymerization by activating the Arp2/3 complex.

 WASP is defective in Wiskott–Aldrich syndrome (WAS) whereby in most patient cases, the majority of point mutations occur within the N-terminal WH1 domain.
 The metabotropic glutamate receptors mGluR1alpha and mGluR5 bind a protein called homer, which is a WH1 domain homologue.

 WASP family proteins contain an EVH1 (WH1) in their N-terminals which bind proline-rich sequences in the WASP interacting protein.
 Proteins of the RanBP1 family contain a WH1 domain in their N-terminal region, which seems to bind a different sequence motif present in the C-terminal part of RanGTP protein.

 Tertiary structure of the WH1 domain of the Mena protein revealed structure similarities with the pleckstrin homology (PH) domain.
 The overall fold consists of a compact parallel beta-sandwich, closed along one edge by a long alpha-helix.
 A highly conserved cluster of three surface-exposed aromatic side-chains forms the recognition site for the molecules target ligands.